Nothing like the Holidays: Plot

 Later that night, Mauricio is up in the attic thinking about the night's events when Roxanna shows up.
 The two share a drink and Jesse shows up.
 The siblings reminisce about their childhood and what the future will be like after their parents divorce.
 Both Roxanna and Jesse are relatively neutral on the matter, but Mauricio is very against them.
-Being the only one of the three to be married, he believes that after 36 years of marriage, their parents have to have at least some love for each other, and that there is always a chance to salvage what remains of their marriage and he says all this while in his underwear (humorous scene).
+Being the only one of the three to be married, he believes that after 36 years of marriage, their parents have to have at least some love for each other, and that there is always a chance to salvage what remains of their marriage.